-8. Critical accounting estimates
+7. Critical accounting estimate S

-In the Reported Period, no changes have taken place in critical accounting estimates relative to the discussion in note 2 to the financial statements of the Company as of December 31, 2021.
+In the Reported Period, no changes have taken place in critical are financial statements of the Company as of December 31, 2021. ecounting estimates as discussed in note 2 to the Shalom Bisteri Chairman of the Board Eitan Lev Tov Chief Executive Officer Date of approving the financial statements: November 27, 2022.